QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus.md

 [Go back](..)

-Here some menus that you really want to check out
+Here some menus that you want to check out

 * [Git](menus/git.md)
 * [Database](menus/database.md)